anuddd29/Voice-Assistant/Readme.txt

-A project to build an AI voice assistant using Python .
+Just another AI voice assistant built using Python .
 The Voice assistant interacts with the humans to perform basic tasks.